placaille/nmt-comp550/README.md

 Processed data is a tensor of the indices to word dictionary, arranged in the form [tokens, sentences] of size max\_tokens x nb\_sentences, where we pad the shorter sentences with \<eos\> tag (indice 0). we then have tuples for each train, valid and test datasets.
+-> This is no longer true, will work on implementation 1 sentence at teh time and then optimize.

 ### Model input